stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 ## **The Math behind**

-In HelloStocker App, your AI Financial Advisor can segment your portfolio with respect to many metrics: stock fundamentals such as value, growth, P/E ratio, and other financial metrics such as Short Ratio, as well as Popularity and Social metrics.
+In HelloStocker App, your AI Financial Advisor can segment your portfolio with respect to many metrics.

+Recommendations are made by Stock fundamentals such as value, growth, P/E ratio, and other financial metrics such as Short Ratio

+You can also sort stocks by Popularity and Social metrics.

+Attribution is such a powerful tool: it tells you what stocks to buy and when!

 Again, for simplicity, let's assume the segmentation is done by market sector.
-Our benchmark here is the S&P: the index that replicate the US market.

 We list below the calculation methodologies, a positive figure means you are skilled, the higher the number the more skilled you are.

+Understanding the math behind will help you develop a sense of how the SP500 stock market works and further improve your trading skills.

 ### **1) Selection Skill**

-The selection effect measures the investor's ability to select securities within a given industry relative to the S&P500.
-A positive selection effect occurs for a particular market sector when our portfolio return is greater than the benchmark return.
+The selection effect measures the investor's ability to select / pick the best stocks within a given sector relative to the S&P500 overall stock market.
+A positive selection effect occurs for a particular market sector when our stock portfolio return is greater than the benchmark return.

 The Selection Effect for the Technology stocks is calculated using the below metrics and formula: